 The FTC also has revised the maximum civil penalty for HSR Act violations.
-Such maximum civil penalties, which became effective February 14, 2019, increased from \$41,484 per day to \$42,530 per day.
-The FTC is required to revise the maximum civil penalty for annual inflation adjustments.
+Such maximum civil penalties, which became effective January 14, 2020, increased

-The increased maximum will apply to civil penalties assessed after the effective date, including violations that predate the effective date, but does not change penalties already assessed or enforced penalties that the FTC is actively collecting.
+The increased maximum will apply to civil penalties assessed after the effective date, including for violations that predate the effective date, but does not change penalties already assessed.